-Understanding Piano Chord Voicing for Beginners
+Understanding The Piano Chord Voicing: Tutorial for Beginners

 Voicing refers to the distribution of notes within a chord, and the way these notes are played.
-So how do you start voicing chords on piano?

 How to Voice Chords on Piano

 To start voicing chords on piano, focus on the triad – a three-note chord comprising of a root, third, and fifth.
-Experiment by playing these notes in different orders and octaves.
-You’ll quickly notice that the same three notes can sound quite different depending on their arrangement.

-Mastering Piano Chord Voicing: A Beginner's Perspective
+A Beginner's Perspective

 Remember, piano chord voicing techniques for beginners might feel challenging at first, but the reward is worth the effort.
 Happy playing!